OiDobby/pickle_extracter/README.md

 The "pkl_num_data.py" is not essential.
 This code is just utility file and it confirms the total number of atomic structure (snap shot) in data.

 The codes in "for_nequip" directory are extract data for nequip 0.3.3 version.
 The nequip 0.3.3 version is limited the atom species, so we need to skip some data to use nequip.
+Skiped materials and structures are recorded in "extraction.log" file.

 ## Usage
 1. Install [pymatgen]([https://pytorch.org/get-started/locally/](https://pymatgen.org/installation.html)).
 This package is depended on